jodermo/ffmpeg-video-converter/README.md

     - Converted videos in [output_videos/](./output_videos)
     - Generated thumbnails in [thumbnails/](./thumbnails)
     - Output logs in [logs/](./logs)

+4. Reset all, delete logs and generated stuff
+    - Run: `bash reset_all.sh`

 ## Install ffmpeg on linux